Blue Heelers: episode guide

 Written by Dave Worthington

-When a brash pair of city detectives arrive in Mount Thomas, PJ is faced with the opportunity to move back to homicide in the big smoke and have an affair.
-But a limbless corpse leads to another dilemma—has a spurned lover gone mad with a chain saw or could it be a brilliant set-up by a criminal mind?
+When a brash pair of city detectives arrive in Mt Thomas, PJ is faced with the opportunity to move back to Homicide in the big smoke and have an affair.
+But a limbless corpse leads to another dilemma — has a spurned lover gone mad with a chainsaw or could it be a brilliant set-up by a criminal mind?

 Tough Nut